maxbates/cogeneration/doc/attention.md

   - [x] let's define a single `model.attention` with subconfig for each attention type
   - [x] then define 2 trunks, pre IPA and pre AA pred, each which takes a type + num layers
   - [x] better group attention mechanism configs
-  - [ ] add more attn parameters to model hyper param config, e.g. num heads
-  - [ ] shared config `kernel` instead of only `local` option
-    - Or, detect what is available and use helper throughout -- probably want explicit option
   - [x] `ESMCombiner` pair representation is optional, to enable flash attention
   - [x] Enum to define block type for rep enrichment, shared default cfg for each
     - `IPA`, `Pairformer`, `DoublePairAttention`
   - [x] update `tiny` hyperparam config where appropriate

+- Speed up IPA
+  - [x] FlashIPA import
+  - [x] wrapper to patch IPA?

+- Support backlog
+  - [ ] pull `num_layers` out of config, per trunk, into an (override?) argument
+      - avoid patching config per trunk
+      - [ ] consider add more attn parameters to model hyper param config, e.g. num heads
+  - [x] expose `training` / use pytorch prop for dropout mask, or different values for training / inference
+  - [ ] cuEquivariance env setup helper, e.g. set `CUQUI_ENABLE_BF16` etc.

+- [ ] shared config `kernel` instead of only `local` option
+    - Or, detect what is available and use helper throughout -- probably want explicit option
+  - [ ] consistent `use_kernels` vs `kernel` config

 - Tests
   - [x] test model pass for each model configuration